anderson-marques/jee-cdi-producer/README.md

 ##### JEE-CDI-PRODUCER

-Project example of object producers from web scopes: request, session and application.
+Examples of object producers from web scopes: request, session, and application.

-This pattern want facilitate the Dependency Injection of objects from-to web scopes context.
+This pattern aims to facilitate the Dependency Injection of objects from and to Web Apps Scopes..

 ###### Autor: Anderson Marques
 ###### Versão: 1.0.1-OK